Book censorship in the United States: Definition and terminology

+Book censorship has often been initiated by a book "challenge," or a request to remove a book from a library or other location.
+Many libraries and other educational institutions have "reconsideration policies" in place that lay out how to file a challenge and what will happen after one has been filed.
+These policies exist to make the challenge process transparent and consistent and to support due process.
+Usually an administrator or a committee will consider the challenge and the text, and make a determination.
+If the challenge is supported by the reconsideration process, the book will be removed from the library collection, school, etc. A "banned book" is one that has been "removed from a library, classroom, etc." Since 2021, the rise in book challenges nationwide has had a "chilling effect," leading to increased self-censorship (Knox calls this "passive censorship") by many institutions, often at the level of school districts.
+Additionally, as of 2024, there has been an increase in state and local legislation that normalizes removal, but also relocation and restriction, of books in libraries, schools, and other settings.

 History

 During the 17th century, a typical form of book censorship in the United States was book burning.
+What is considered as the first book ban in what is now known as the United States was of Thomas Morton's New English Canaan or New Canaan, published in Amsterdam in 1637.
+That same year, the Puritan government in Quincy, Massachusetts, banned it because they considered it a heretical and harsh critique of Puritan customs and power structures.
 In October 1650, William Pynchon's pamphlet, The Meritorious Price of Our Redemption, was criticized and promptly burned by the Puritan government.
-This book burning in Boston, Massachusetts is often referred to and even considered the "first book burning in America".
+This book burning in Boston, Massachusetts is often referred to and even considered the "first book burning in America."

-On March 3, 1873, the Comstock Law was passed by the United States Congress under the Grant administration; also referred to as an Act for the "Suppression of Trade in, and Circulation of, Obscene Literature and Articles of Immoral Use".
+On March 3, 1873, United States Congress under the Grant administration passed "An Act for the Suppression of Trade in, and Circulation of, Obscene Literature and Articles of Immoral Use," commonly referred to as the Comstock Law, or Comstock Act.
 The Act criminalized usage of the U.S. Postal Service to send any of the following items: erotica, contraceptive, abortifacients, sex toys, personal letters alluding to any sexual content or information, or any information regarding the above items.
 The Act not only restrained the distribution of pornography but also the spread of medical journals that held information regarding contraceptives and abortion.
 In Washington, D.C., where the federal government has direct jurisdiction, the act also made it a misdemeanor, punishable by fine and imprisonment, to sell, give away, or have in possession any "obscene" publication.
 Half of the states passed similar anti-obscenity statutes that also banned possession and sale of obscene materials.

-Leaves of Grass, Walt Whitman's collection of poetry, was withdrawn in Boston in 1881, after the District Attorney threatened criminal prosecution for the use of explicit language in some poems.
-The work was later published in Philadelphia.
-This version went through five editions of 1,000 copies each.
-Its first printing, released on July 18, 1882 sold out in a day.

-Mark Twain's book Adventures of Huckleberry Finn has been challenged.
-It was first published in the United States in February 1885 and was promptly banned by librarians in Massachusetts in March of the same year.
-The book has faced further scrutiny in recent times due to Twain's frequent use of the word "nigger" as well as the novel being described as "racially insensitive," and as "perpetuat[ing] racism."
-It has since been, and still remains, among the top 100 most challenged books up to date.